Cognigy/Documentation/docs/en/docs/ai/endpoints/content-conversion.md

 # Content Conversion

-Cognigy provides a wide range of endpoints for its conversational AI platform.
-Not all of these endpoints can correctly convert your content to the desired output type.
+Cognigy provides a wide range of Endpoints for its conversational AI platform.
+Not all of these Endpoints can correctly convert your content to the desired output type.

-The table below shows the [output types](../flow-nodes/message/say.md#output-types) that Cognigy can provide for various endpoints and other components, such as the Interaction Panel, xApp: Show Adaptive Card Node, and Live Agent.
+The table below shows the [output types](../flow-nodes/message/say.md#output-types) that Cognigy can provide for various Endpoints and other components, such as the Interaction Panel, xApp: Show Adaptive Card Node, and Live Agent.

 If the Endpoint does not support the selected output type, the system returns a fallback text as a default output.
 The following table shows whether Cognigy.AI will convert the respective output type (+) or use the fallback text (-).